duleorlovic/aws_tips/README.md

 AWS CloudHSM helps you meet corporate, contractual, and regulatory compliance requirements for data security.
-It uses a highly secure hardware storage device to store encryption keys
+It uses a highly secure hardware storage device to store encryption keys.

-User Control tower service to automate setup of multi account aws env, govern a
+KMS is configuring custom key store with cloudhsm.

 # Artifact

+Customers can download AWS compliance documentation and AWS agreements.
 Compliance portfolio for Payment card industry PCI, Service Organization Control SOC, NDA agreement, HIPPA, audit reports.

-secure, compliant.
+Can be used to support internal audit or compliance.

 # Amazon OpenSearch service